Loures—Barbazan station

 Loures—Barbazan station (French: Gare de Loures—Barbazan) is a railway station in Loures-Barousse, Occitanie, France.
 As its name suggests, the station also served the nearby commune of Barbazan.
 The station is on the Montréjeau–Luchon railway line.

 Train services

 Since 18 November 2014, no trains have called at the station due to poor track infrastructure.
+After restoration of the Montréjeau–Luchon railway, passenger services were restarted on 22 June 2025 with 6 daily return trips.